 First, I want to establish the connections between the political systems Suzanne Collins builds in Panem and those present in our own international system.
 The nation of Panem is described to feature 13 Districts ringing the affluent Capitol.
 Each of these districts hosts a different industry and offer discrepant opportunities for welfare, wealth, and advancement.
 Katniss's home is in District 12, where the primary sector is coal-mining, and much of the population is starving and without basic necessities.
 In steep contrast, the people of the Capitol want for nothing, live in luxury, and spend their days advancing fashion and gossip.
 The setting is generally acknowledged to represent a fictional post-apocalyptic United States.
 However, this political system of certain neighbourhoods, cities, or countries having less overall economic opportunity is reproduced globally at municipal, provincial, federal, and international levels.
 At this current stage of capitalism and its intersections with colonialism and capitalism, the global economy is predicated on advancing opportunities for certain groups of people while systematically barring others from this.
 This is the exact system we see reproduced within the world of the Hunger Games.

-If you follow the above logic to conclude that based on the power, economic, and militaristic balance of Panem we can reasonably compare our International Political system to the one outlined in the Hunger Games; then we can connect Peeta and Gale to Realism and Liberalism, the critical ideologies of International Relations.
+If you follow the above logic, based on the power, economic, and militaristic balance of Panem, we can reasonably compare our International Political system to the one outlined in the Hunger Games.
+We can then connect Peeta and Gale to Realism and Liberalism, the critical ideologies of International Relations.

 The model of liberalism is clearly demonstrated by Peeta throughout the series and by Katniss at the end of Mockingjay.
 Peeta recognizes the undemocratic processes that have lead to the Hunger Games.
 His primary objectives within the games are to maintain some semblance of his own ethical code and to cooperate with other players for their collective security.
 Outside of the games, we see him repeatedly work to support those in his sphere of influence, such as accepting personal punishment to give Katniss bread or donating some of his funds to Thresh and Rue.
-By Mockingjay, Peeta is the one calling for a ceasefire and working for the most peaceful possible solution to the war.
-What Gale is to realism, Peeta, is to liberalism.
+By Mockingjay, Peeta calls for a ceasefire and works for the most peaceful possible solution to the war.
+What Gale is to realism, Peeta is to liberalism.

 If we look closely at The Hunger Games, every element of the book is perfectly designed to introduce YA readers to the fundamentals of Political Science.
 Based on these observations, I believe this applies to the "Love Triangle," too.